ChrisTregaskis/jada/api/README.md

         ```JSON
           {
             "status": 400,
-            "Success": false,
+            "success": false,
-            "Message": "Depending on caught error"
+            "message": "Depending on caught error"
           }
     - alternatively, if unable to connect to DB
         ```JSON
           {
             "status": 500,
-            "Success": false,
+            "success": false,
-            "Message": "Not able to update document"
+            "message": "Not able to update document"
           }